RMeli/ODE-Solver/README.md

     mkdir build && cd build
     cmake --CMAKE_BUILD_TYPE=Release ..
     make

-## Use

-### Testing

-Testing capabilities are provided by CMake.
-All the provided tests can be run after compilation by typing

-    make test

 ## Documentation

 The library is documented with Doxygen.
 To build the documentation type